dileepnandanam/dileepnandanam.github.io/_posts/2020-12-20-building-a-survey-with-react-and-rails.markdown

 ---
 layout: post
-title:  "Building a survey using react and Ruby on Rails"
+title:  "Building a survey using React and Ruby on Rails"
 date:   2020-12-20 17:34:04 +0530
 categories: react
 ---
 ![form](/assets/react_rails_survey.png)
+[source][source]
 ## React Part
-Here is a survey response form, which makes use of Rail's nested attributes feature.
+Here is a survey response form, which makes use of nested attributes feature.
 The basic idea is to build a Survey component from JSON of the following structure.

 {% highlight ruby %}
 {